hoomano/mojodex/docs/design-principles/workflows/execute_workflow.md

 > Note, sometimes refered as `workflow_execution` for short.

 #### User Workflow Execution Step Execution
 - A `user_workflow_execution_step_execution` represents the instance of a step being executed within a workflow execution.
-It contains all valid executions of a step on a specific input and its output (refer to as `run`).
-As its previous step may define the different inputs of a step, step execution is initialized as soon as its previous step is fully validated by the user.
-The step is initialized with all its runs, based on the provided inputs.

-#### User Workflow Step Execution Run
-- A `user_workflow_execution_step_execution_run` represents a single run of a step execution.
-It captures the input and output of the step execution, as well as any relevant metadata pertaining to the execution of a specific step within a workflow execution as whether the step was validated by the user or not.

-#### User Workflow Step Execution Run Execution
-- A `user_workflow_execution_step_execution_run_execution` represents the instance of a step execution run being executed.
-A run can have multiple execution if the user asks for edition on this precise run without changing the input.

 #### Session
 - A `session` represents an interaction between the user and the assistant.
 It captures the messages exchanged between the user and the assistant, as well as the state of the conversation at any given time.
 A `user_workflow_execution` always needs a `session` for the user and its assistant to co-work on the workflow.